Australian Lyme?

 - IGeneX immunoblot tests find Lyme in Australian blood samples.
 In a study of 100 Australian patients, 21% had been exposed to Borrelia burgdorferi sensu lato, the causative agent of Lyme disease, 18% to the tick-borne relapsing fever Borrelia group, while a further 7% were exposed to both groups of Borrelia.

-If the disease Australians are suffering manifests itself as classical Lyme, if thousands of Aussie patients’ lab tests have returned positive results for Borrelia, and they respond well to Lyme treatments, why not call it Australian Lyme?
+If the disease Australians are suffering manifests as identical or very similar to classical Lyme, if thousands of Aussie patients’ lab tests have returned positive results for Borrelia, and they respond well to Lyme treatments, why not call it Australian Lyme?

 Current Health Policy

-The Department of Health will not entertain the possibility that these people have Lyme disease unless those patients have travelled overseas.
+The Department of Health will not entertain the possibility that these patients have Lyme disease unless they have travelled overseas.
 If they haven’t travelled, their advice to doctors is “Do not test for Lyme disease”, regardless of the symptoms observed.

 (NB.
 The LDAA strongly disputes the term DSCATT and the DSCATT Clinical Pathway).